FatalBlade/grid_cypher/README.md

 It will generate a page of random characters using os.urandom
     This will be our one time page style whitenoise page

-From there the program will pull the usable characters and use the already created cypher to replaec them with the encrypted text
+From there the program will pull the usable characters and use the already created cypher to replace them with the encrypted text

 The program will also be able to take that page and recreate the cyper with the given code word to decrypt the mesage